For as long as cars have been around, people have been racing them. We begin our classical mechanics training to the thunderous sound of engines.

 Few components of a racecar are more important than the tires.
 The driver steers the car onto the circuit as you carefully watch the tires rotate in case any adjustments are needed.

-When the car is moving forward, which direction do the wheels turn?
+When the car is moving forward, in which direction do the wheels turn?

 Classical mechanics is focused on interactions and their consequences.
 For example, the tires and the road surface mutually push on each other.
 In other words, they interact.
 Specifically, the road surface provides some resistance to the spinning tires called friction that pushes against the tires.